carlos8f/motley/README.md

 ## Introduction

 Cyberpunking the internets.
 That's what you should be doing right now, and the Motley node.js framework makes it easy!
-Lovingly crafted in an efficient Model-View-Controller sytle, Motley combines the best tools for making websites:
+Lovingly crafted in an efficient Model-View-Controller style, Motley combines the best tools for making websites:

 - [schemaless, portable data layer](https://www.npmjs.org/package/modeler)
 - [Handlebars views](https://www.npmjs.org/package/templ)